 Geraldine Lakes hike route description

 Exit at the end of the valley where you’ll get a good view of Geraldine Falls.
-Follow the trail, and in short order go left and up VERY steeply on a tough section of trail – but at least you’ll get an amazing view.
-It’s even harder coming down so before you commit, you should know that you can get down.
+Follow the Geraldine Lakes trail, and in short order go left and up VERY steeply on a tough section of the Geraldine Lakes trail – but at least you’ll get an amazing view.
+It’s even harder coming down, so before you commit, you should know that you can get down.
 Hiking poles come in handy.
 Be careful that you don’t dislodge any rocks.

 Allow 4 hours return if you stop at the crest above Geraldine Falls.
-I would add another hour each way to hike to the campground and back to the crest.
+I would allow another hour each way to hike to the campground and back to the crest.

 Camping at Geraldine Lakes

 The campsite at the end of Second Geraldine Lake is in the woods by the river outlet with a bit of a view down the lake.
 It’s a good place to book for a few nights if you’re interested in exploring the third and fourth Geraldine Lakes.
 We passed a few hikers just going in for a night.
 I personally wouldn’t be so keen on carrying a big pack across the boulder field but that’s just me.

 Campfires aren’t allowed despite what you see in the photo.
 There are picnic tables, easy access to water and decent spots for camping.